brycegoh/balik_kampong/README.md

   <img width="900" src="./images/logo_slogan.png">
 </p>

-A mobile-first solution for creating a home far from home, for Overseas Singaporeans by Singaporeans.
+A mobile-first solution for creating a home far from home, for overseas Singaporeans by Singaporeans.

 ###### Built using [Flutter](https://flutter.dev) and [Supabase](https://supabase.io).